 We make our biggest contribution to a sustainable future through our financing.
-We are committed to better understanding the impact of our lending activities and working with our clients to drive progress towards a low-carbon and self-reliant society.
+We are committed to better understanding the impact of our lending activities and working with our clients to drive progress on climate action and financial health.
 We have ambitious targets to guide us.

 The Terra approach

-We aim to double our funding to companies and sectors that are helping to keep global warming below two degrees Celsius.
-We will do this by increasing our Climate Finance portfolio two-fold by 2022 compared to 2017.
+We continue to fund companies and sectors that are helping the transition to a low-carbon economy.
 This includes funding projects that advance renewable energy, the circular economy and help combat climate change.
 We support these clients though our climate finance portfolio.

 We also focus on projects that lead to, for example, affordable housing or basic infrastructure improvements.
 We call this social impact finance.
-And we serve clients considered to be environmental, social and governance (ESG) industry leaders by 2022 compared to 2017.
+And we serve clients considered to be environmental, social and governance (ESG) leaders in their respective industries.

 2 If criteria are strengthened, the new criteria are applied from the moment they are implemented.
 Outcomes of transactions finalised prior to such changes remain "as is" at the time they were completed.